rafaco/InAppDevTools/README.md

 ## Customization <a name="customization"/>

 ## Sample App <a name="sample"/>
 A sample app is available in this repo.
-It allows to play with our libray preinstalled on a demo app and it's source code contain examples of installation, configuration and integrations.
+It allows to play with our library preinstalled on an app and it's source code contain examples of installation, configuration and integrations.

 ## Downloads  <a name="download"/>
 Our sample app will be available to download from [Google Play](https://play.google.com).